ayushnigamsworld/MEANAngular2/README.md

 To get more help on the `angular-cli` use `ng help` or go check out the [Angular-CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

-Now, coming straight to the point, how to run:
+## Since you've ignored above bullshit, coming straight to the point, how to run:

 Step 1:
 npm install -g angular-cli